Cart 0

 New York Times Book Review on Ghostroots

 Ghostroots is a gorgeous inflection point in fabulism.
-Set in Lagos, at the confluence of tradition and wonder, the speculative currents of these stories pull you beneath the surface of contemporary Nigerian society, carrying you to a deeper place where the laws of literary physics no longer apply. ’Pemi Aguda’s razor-sharp collection will haunt you and leaving you feeling unmoored.
+Set in Lagos, at the confluence of tradition and wonder, the speculative currents of these stories pull you beneath the surface of contemporary Nigerian society, carrying you to a deeper place where the laws of literary physics no longer apply. ’Pemi Aguda’s razor-sharp collection will haunt you and leave you feeling unmoored.

 — National Book Award Judges Citation